-Japanese language course – Winter 2023
+Japanese language course – Spring/Summer 2023

 Most of our Japanese classes will be held online, via Zoom.
 If you will be using a laptop/desktop computer, you must have a functioning camera and headphone/microphone installed, and be familiar with its use.
 We appreciate your understanding and cooperation.